Bee-Gin-er16/Pawsitive-Consultations/README.md

 # St.-PET-ER (abbrev: Saint Pet Emergency Room)
+Notice: We do not own the brand, St. Peter.
+We just wanted a catchy name for the app during software development.

+We are aware never to infringe the copyright of the original brand.
+As such, we altered the logo but we did not pass it off as our own especially the name which is a play on the words; Saint, Pet, ER=Emergency Room.

 Purpose of the app:
 - Made in fulfillment of the group's chosen motif for theri software development project "Veterinary Clinic"